CiscoDevNet/devasc-code-examples/readme.md

 requests
 ```

-## Author(s)
+## Maintenance

-This project was written and is maintained by the following individuals:
+This project is maintained by the following individuals:
 * Adrian Iliesu
 * Anne Gentle